Cullen Visitor Guide

 Tourist Information

 Turn back towards the village and you can’t fail to notice the mighty Victorian viaduct that was completed in 1886 by the Great North of Scotland Railway Company.
-Although the railway line closed in 1968 it’s now incorporated into a coastal footpath to Portknockie and also forms part of the Sustrans National Cycle Network and the North Sea Cycle Route.
+Although the railway line closed in 1968, it’s now incorporated into a coastal footpath to Portknockie and also forms part of the Sustrans National Cycle Network and the North Sea Cycle Route.

-The path across the viaduct offers views over the village that easily rival those on Castle Hill so if you have the time try to take a walk across it if you don’t have your bike with you.
+The path across the viaduct offers views over the village that easily rival those on Castle Hill, so if you have the time, try to take a walk across it if you don’t have your bike with you.

-Fishing has been a part of the Cullen way of life for over 500 years and at one time there were three large curing houses exporting smoked haddock to Europe and beyond, so it’s not surprising that this little village is the birthplace of one of the most mouth-watering delicacies in Scotland – Cullen Skink.
+Fishing has been a part of the Cullen way of life for over 500 years, and at one time there were three large curing houses exporting smoked haddock to Europe and beyond.
+It’s not surprising, therefore, that the village is the birthplace of one of the most mouth-watering delicacies in Scotland: Cullen Skink.
+This thick and creamy soup is so popular there’s even a Cullen Skink World Championship event held in Cullen each year in November.

 Cullen